bertilmuth/requirementsascode/README.md

 ![requirements as code logo](./requirementsascode_logo.png)

-Requirements as code is a small library and a set of design principles to build maintainable applications.
+Requirements as code enables you to translate use cases to code to build maintainable applications.
-It builds on use case theory to record user requirements as code and make their realization exchangable.

-In use case theory, use cases describe the interactions of users with the system as a black box.
-Technology decisions are postponed to the use case realization.
-This separation enables more focused discussions about the value the system provides to users, and finding the right solution for the problem to solve.

-In requirements as code, you build use case models that define interactions.
-They are free of technical concerns.
-The models call message handlers through interfaces.
-Message handlers are the use case realization.
-They orchestrate the calls to the domain code and to the infrastructure outside of the boundary.
-By switching message handlers, or by injecting different dependencies into them, you can switch your application's technical infrastructure.
+A use case model defines interactions.
+An interaction consists of a message class and a message handler.
+A message handler orchestrates the calls to the domain code, and to the infrastructure.
+By switching message handlers, or by injecting different dependencies into them, you can switch your application's infrastructure.

-In requirements as code, an interaction is defined as a message class and a message handler.
-The message handler specifies how the system reacts when receiving an instance of the message class, or an instance of a subclass.

-The message handler calls the domain/infrastructure code and then:
+After calling the domain/infrastructure code, the message handler either:
 * doesn't return anything,
 * returns a query result, or
 * returns an event to be published.

-You can also specify a precondition.
+Optionally, you can specify a precondition.

-If your interactions are independent from each other, that's your use case model.
 For sequences of interactions, create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) instead.
 It's a simple alternative to state machines.

 # influences and special features